Luxura/PFRPG_Feat_card/README.md

 Etape 2: Go to http://crobi.github.io/rpg-cards/generator/generate.html and use the "Load from file" option,

-Etape 3: In the "Arrangement field" chose the "Side by side or Front side only" option.
+Etape 3: In the "Arrangement field" chose the "Side by side or Front side only...".

-Etape 4: Click Generate
+Etape 4: Click Generate.
+If nothing happen, you may need to click generate a second time with another "Arrangement option".

 Etape 5: ???